Warfarin

 - Avoid making any changes in your diet without first talking to your doctor.

-- Opt for foods that are high in vitamin K (liver, leafy green vegetables, or vegetable oils) as WARFARIN may lower Vitamin K in your body.
+- Opt for foods that are high in vitamin K (liver, leafy green vegetables, or vegetable oils) as Warfarin may lower Vitamin K in your body.

-- Cranberry juice, grapefruit juice, noni juice, and pomegranate juice may interact with WARFARIN and lead to unwanted side effects.
-Hence try to avoid these juices while taking WARFARIN.
+- Cranberry juice, grapefruit juice, noni juice, and pomegranate juice may interact with Warfarin and lead to unwanted side effects.
+Hence try to avoid these juices while taking Warfarin.

 - Avoid drinking alcohol as it increases risk of gastrointestinal ulcer/bleeding.